paulinakoz/book-store/Log.md

 a book and deleting a book, I then tested this using Postman and all the requests work.

 ## 18/11/22
-Today I continued I added controller tests to all of the requests in the book controller and all of the tests pass.
+Today I added controller tests to all of the requests in the book controller and all of the tests pass.